shoreya27/navia-project/README.md

 This is a small project where user can create a account and then can add Medicine scheduler to ensure proper intake of medicine as per prescription.

-created using Python3 , django 2.2.5 , Postgresql .
+created using Python3 , django 2.2.5 , Postgresql, Bootstrap 4 .

 Functionality
 >Login/signup/logout activities